thomasdarimont/terraform-provider-keycloak/docs/resources/oidc_google_identity_provider.md

 ## Attribute Reference

 - `internal_id` - (Computed) The unique ID that Keycloak assigns to the identity provider upon creation.
-- `alias` - (Computed) The alias for the Google identity provider.
-- `display_name` - (Computed) Display name for the Google identity provider in the GUI.

 ## Import